 This qualification is internally assessed in its entirety.

-Learners are provided with pre-standardised assessment tools and templates, and centres provided with assessment guidance in order to assess that learners work effectively.
+Students are provided with pre-standardised assessment tools and templates, and centres provided with assessment guidance in order to assess that students work effectively.
 These tools and templates have been developed to ensure full coverage of the learning outcomes and assessment criteria.

 Internal quality assurance is required for all centres, and external quality assurance is conducted at regular intervals by subject-specific external quality assurers deployed by 1st4sport Qualifications.